- Amy Dalwood-Fairbanks

 One of those moments?
 After school: when the world transitions from structured to unstructured, from academic to relational, and everything feels too much.

-For many children (and adults) with ADHD, the school day is a long, sustained effort of self-control: resisting distractions, following instructions, filtering stimulation, managing transitions.
-By the time the final bell rings, internal batteries are low, filters are thin, and thresholds for emotional regulation are fragile.
+For many children (and adults) with ADHD, the school day is a long, sustained effort of self-control.
+They resist distractions, follow instructions, filter stimulation, and manage transitions.
+By the time the final bell rings, internal batteries are low.
+Filters are thin, and thresholds for emotional regulation are fragile.

 Then comes home.
-Suddenly, the environment shifts - less structure, more choice, more sensory triggers (noise, siblings, conversations).
+Suddenly, the environment shifts.
+There’s less structure, more choice, and more sensory triggers like noise, siblings, and conversations.
 Expectations loom.
-The brain wants rest; the world wants output.
+The brain wants rest, but the world demands output.
 Anxiety, frustration, and fatigue swirl in a potent mix.

-It’s in those moments of transition that we often see the raw edges: a meltdown, a shutdown, tears, or bursts of agitation.
+In those moments of transition, we often see the raw edges: a meltdown, a shutdown, tears, or bursts of agitation.
 These are signals, not failures.

-If self-regulation is the internal ability to manage emotions, attention, and impulses, co-regulation is the relational scaffolding: how another person helps steady, soothe, and guide that process.
+If self-regulation is the internal ability to manage emotions, attention, and impulses, co-regulation is the relational scaffolding.
+It’s how another person helps steady, soothe, and guide that process.

 Think of it as a dance: